|Year 7||Year 11||Engineering|

 This course is equivalent to 2 GCSE’s and therefore takes up 2 option boxes.
 It is ideal for those pupil’s whose strengths are in their practical and making skills.
 The course is a vocational course and although there is an amount of paperwork, the bulk of the course is practical and hands on.
 There is no examination and the work is assessed throughout the two year course as the pupils carry out modules of work.
 These modules include hand-fitting skills, sheet metal skills, maintenance activities and mig-welding.

-Product Design at A Level is an extremely popular course and it is suitable for those students who have completed GCSE Graphics, Resistant Materials or Textiles.
+Product Design at A Level is an extremely popular course and it is suitable for those students who have completed GCSE Product Design.
 Students can opt for the subject having not completed GCSE D&T, however, it is advisable that they have artistic ability, an ability to think creatively and have achieved a C grade in GCSE English.

 A level Product Design involves a design project in both Years 12 and 13, with a written exam at the end of each year.
 The course prepares students very effectively for a degree or related course in Design and is taught by experienced teachers who have Product Design degrees.
 Students are encouraged to be innovative in solving design problems and a number of our students have had their work nominated and displayed in the annual WJEC innovation awards.